pellepelster/solidblocks/doc/content/shell/_index.md

----
++++
-title: Shell
+title = "Shell"
-weight: 10
+weight = 10
-description: Reusable shell functions for infrastructure automation and developer experience
+description = "Reusable shell functions for infrastructure automation and developer experience" overviewGroup = "shell" faIcon = "fa-terminal"
----
++++

 Reusable shell functions for infrastructure automation and developer experience

 {{% children description="true" %}}

 All functions are tested on the following distributions